ErnestCYW/MindHack/README.md

 **Problem 2: Students do not have a proper emotional support structure.**

 Students often do not have dedicated emotional support structures.
+In line with the previous point, with a lack of mental health awareness in societies, there would be less strucutres in place to tackle the issue.
 Parents are busy working, Teachers & Consellors have many students to attend to and have no way of singling a problem out, and peers are often busy with their own problems.

 **Problem 3: Students' mental state is never fixed and often volatile.**

 A student may be feeling happy on one day, and may be very sad the next.
+Some declines in mental health may be unexpected, or not outwardly visible to others.
 It is important to check in on their well-being everyday.

 ## Aim

-In line with the problem statements given by LifeHack 2021 (Education & Social), Mindstatus aims to check in on students' daily mental status, and teach students about mental wellness through an anonymous & public message board.
-Our app allows for students to vent their frustrations, and also for people (peers or seniors) to address these problems.
-Users are able to connect with one another through common problems, and learn about how to cope with their issues.
+In line with the problem statements given by LifeHack 2021 (Education & Social), MindHack is targeted for schools, and aims to check in on students' daily mental status.
+The pandemic has shown us that daily temperature declaration is necessary.
+Why not a regular check-in system for mental health?
+MindHack will allow students to check-in and update how they are doing by answering short questions which serve as basic mental-health indicators.
+Moreover, it will be an avenue to allow anonymous and public message boards about mental-health questions, current frustrations, and queries regarding well-being.
+Students will be able to connect and see common problems, while teachers and counsellors will be able to analyse simple data, view 'at-risk' students, and monitor the general trend of each student's wellbeing.

 ## User Stories